-AL Deble - Calculation (CD) and intervention the Course of a Course of a debut wards when this hard in a ASSESSING AND REVIING THE At Boldon School, this SEN provision takes the form of a four-part cycle through which earlier PROGRESS OF STUDENTS WITH decisions and actions are revisited, refined and revised with a growing understanding of the SEND student's needs and of what supports the student in making good progress and securing good outcomes.
-This is known as the GRADUATED APPROACH : 1.
-Assess: the class teacher and SENDCo will clearly analyse a student's needs in relation to the learning and progress being made Plan: students and parents/carers will be notified in relation to the support and SEND provision to be provided 3.
-Do: the subject teacher will remain responsible for working with the child and implementing the plan.
-Where the interventions involve group or 1:1 teaching away from the main subject teacher, he/she should still retain responsibility for the student 4.
-Review : the effectiveness of the support should be reviewed in line with an agreed date and the graduated approach continued as necessary.
-THE CURRICULUM AND LEARNING At Boldon School, students who have been identified as having SEND are fully integrated into ENVIRONMENT FOR STUDENTS WITH mainstream classes in which they have full access to the National Curriculum and equal entitlement SEND to all aspects of the school life.
+ASSESSING AND REVIING THE PROGRESS OF STUDENTS WITH SEND At Boldon School, this SEN provision takes the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the student's needs and of what supports the student in making good progress and securing good outcomes.
+This is known as the GRADUATED APPROACH : Assess: the class teacher and SENDCo will clearly analyse a student's needs in relation to the learning and progress being made Plan: students and parents/carers will be notified in relation to the support and SEND provision to be provided Do: the subject teacher will remain responsible for working with the child and implementing the plan.
+Where the interventions involve group or 1:1 teaching away from the main subject teacher, he/she should still retain responsibility for the student Review: the effectiveness of the support should be reviewed in line with an agreed date and the graduated approach continued as necessary.
+THE CURRICULUM AND LEARNING At Boldon School, students who have been identified as having SEND are fully integrated into ENVIRONMENT FOR STUDENTS WITH SEND mainstream classes in which they have full access to the National Curriculum and equal entitlement to all aspects of the school life.
 All students with SEND are integrated in tutorial arrangements, with mixed ability year group form classes.
 In curriculum areas, the grouping system varies with each year group.
 In years 7 and 8 students are taught in two parallel-banded groups.
 Student teaching groups are based on their ability levels with a designated SEND group in each year for those students with MLD.
-In Years 9, 10 and 11 students are taught in two pathways - Tyne and Wear - based on ability levels, curriculum options and expected levels of progress.
-Students with SEND who are in lower ability banded classes have the opportunity to mix with the rest of the year group in P.E, technology and pastoral lessons.

 We aim to give students of all abilities access to a balanced and broadly-based curriculum, including the National Curriculum.
-The arrangements for this educational provision are a shared responsibility of all staff to ensure appropriate learning experiences are provided.
-ADDITIONAL SUPPORT FOR LEARNING The SENDCo and SEND Faculty hold details and information on all SEND students relating to their broad areas of need.
-Relevant information on individual students is provided to staff as well as guidance on suitable targets and strategies to best suit students' needs and aid progression.
-Collaborative working with Key Stage Leaders, Year Leaders and Heads of Faculty will identify SEND students who are at risk of not making progress, putting appropriate strategies and interventions in place to help students overcome barriers and secure good outcomes.
-IMPROVING THE EMOTIONAL, MENTAL AND SOCIAL DEVELOPMENT OF STUDENTS WITH SEND Boldon School has a very effective pastoral system that supports students throughout their school day, lead through the Pastoral Faculty.
-Every student in the school is based directly within their academic year group and assigned to a form class.
-Each form class will meet the form tutor every afternoon for either a 30 minute tutorial or year group assembly.
-The Pastoral Faculty consists of: Assistant Head for Pastoral and Behaviour Key Stage Leaders and Year Leader - Y7, 8, 9, 10 and 11 Learning Mentors Attendance Team Student Support / Inclusion Manager SEND students are integrated into their year group, with each year group having an experienced team of tutors who will develop the form tutor/student relationship over a period of five years.
+The arrangements for this educational provision are a shared responsibility of all staff to ensure appropriate learning experiences are provided. or an start to ensure appropriate learning experiences are provided.

+ADDITIONAL SUPPORT FOR The SENDCo and Learning Support Team hold details and information on all SEND students relating LEARNING to their broad areas of need.
+Relevant information on individual students is provided to staff as well as guidance on suitable strategies to best suit students' needs and aid progression.
+Collaborative working with Key Stage Leaders, Year Leaders, the Attendance Team and Heads of Faculty will identify SEND students who are at risk of not making progress, putting appropriate strategies and interventions in place to help students overcome barriers and secure good outcomes.
+IMPROVING THE EMOTIONAL, Boldon School has a very effective pastoral system that supports students throughout their school MENTAL AND SOCIAL DEVELOPMENT day, lead through the Pastoral Team.
+Every student in the school is based directly within their OF STUDENTS WITH SEND academic year group and assigned to a form class.
+Each form class will meet the form tutor every morning for 15 minutes, at the start of each day and every afternoon for either a 30-minute tutorial or year group assembly.
+The Pastoral Team consists of: Assistant Head Teacher for Pastoral and Behaviour Key Stage Leaders and Year Leader - Y7, 8, 9, 10 and 11 Learning Mentors Attendance Team Student Support / Inclusion Manager SEND students are integrated into their year group, with each year group having an experienced team of tutors who will develop the form tutor/student relationship over a period of five years.
 The tutor is in a position to watch each student grow and learn, developing relationships over a long period of time and act to support when necessary.